roryp/langchain-for-beginners/01-introduction/README.md

 - **LangChain is an abstraction layer** - It provides a consistent interface across different LLM providers
 - **Built on composable components** - Models, prompts, tools, agents, and memory work together
 - **GitHub Models offers free access** - Perfect for learning and prototyping
-- **Azure AI Foundry is production-ready** - Switch anytime by changing the environment variables in your `.env` file
+- **Microsoft Foundry is production-ready** - Switch anytime by changing the environment variables in your `.env` file
 - **Messages have types** - SystemMessage, HumanMessage, and AIMessage serve different purposes

 ---